softleader/specification-mapper/domain/README.md

 customerRepository.findAll(specification);

 // 執行 SQL 將會是:
-// select ... from Customer c where c.firstName like '%Hello%'
+// select ... from Customer c where c.firstname like '%Hello%'
 ```

 ### Skipping Strategy